 This is what distinguishes humanity from purely animal life, which doesn’t make this distinction.
-It is also what enables human subjectivity.
+It’s also what enables human subjectivity.
 Humanity is this inward distinction and is thus torn asunder from the beginning, self-estranged.

 However, humanity qua singular human being is a subject.
 This subject is a singularity.
 Its immediate will is selfish, private, and “distinguished from the universality of willing and opposed to the rationality of the will that has been cultivated into universality.”
 Each human subject must be mediated, raised up out of its natural state of willful selfishness into the pure realm of Spirit.
 The human subject must be socialized.
 This is the point at which we (the phenomenologists) find ourselves in the section preceding the master-slave dialectic in the Phenomenology of Spirit.
 Self-consciousness has emerged from the manifold of Life and seeks its own self-certainty.

-There are two points that I wish to draw out from this section of Hegel’s LPR: 1) humanity in its unique mode of self-consciousness is alienated from itself and from nature, which should be understood from both a sociological and a psychological perspective; and 2) the sublation of this alienation is already present, implicitly or in-itself, within humanity.
+There are two points I want to draw out from this section of Hegel’s LPR: (1) humanity in its unique mode of self-consciousness is alienated from itself and from nature, which should be understood from both a sociological and a psychological perspective; and (2) the sublation of this alienation is already present, implicitly or in-itself, within humanity.
 As Hegel says, “the subject is the infinite power of unity: it can bear this contradiction.”
 Before any reconciliation is reached, however, we must move through the dialectic and this must brings us back to the Phenomenology of Spirit and the movement of the ‘I’, which will be addressed at another time.

 Hegel, PS, 161.